Zhiwei2799/zhiweilin.github.io/_posts/2023-10-19-Probability-Statistics.md

 ## Jacobian Transformation

-The Jacobian transformation is a powerful method used in the field of probability and statistics for variable transformation, particularly when dealing with multivariate distributions.
+The Jacobian transformation is a common method used in the field of probability and statistics for variable transformation.
 It involves the use of the Jacobian matrix, which is a matrix of all first-order partial derivatives of a vector-valued function.

 ### Jacobian Matrix